centau/ecr/docs/api/Registry.md

     Takes a callback which is given the current component value as the only argument.
     The value returned by the callback is then set as the new value.

-    If the value returned is `nil` then the component is removed from the entity.

-    > ⚠️ Attempting to patch a component that an entity does not have will result in *undefined behavior*.
+    > ⚠️ Attempting to patch a component that an entity does not have will throw an error.

 - **Example**